Introduction to Automated Negotiation: Bidding Strategies

 We have now seen that for a concrete implementation of Tit-for-Tat we need to make 3 choices: an expression for $\con_1$, an expression for $\con_2$, and a method to choose $\off_{next}$ (e.g. Eq. (\ref{eq:tft_selfish}) or Eq. (\ref{eq:tft_altru})).

 At first sight, we might be tempted to choose the expressions that only depend on our agent's own utility function (i.e. Eqs. (\ref{eq:con_1_self}) , (\ref{eq:con_2_self}) and (\ref{eq:tft_selfish})), so that we don't have to rely on any opponent modeling algorithms.
 However, it turns out that this doesn't work very well.
-The problem is that in that case, if both agents make sufficiently small concessions in each turn, then the final outcome would always be an offer that satisfies $\util_1 \approx \frac{1}{2}\util_1(\offMax_1) + \frac{1}{2} \util_1(\offMin_1)$.
+To understand the problem, we should first note that in that case, if both agents in each turn make sufficiently small concessions, then the final agreement would always be an offer $\off$ that satisfies $\util_1(\off) \approx \frac{1}{2}\util_1(\offMax_1) + \frac{1}{2} \util_1(\offMin_1)$.
 This can be seen easily as follows.
 Suppose for simplicity that we have a normalized utility function (i.e. $\util_1(\offMin_1)=0$ and $\util_1(\offMax_1)=1$).
 Now, if the opponent $\ag_2$ makes an offer that yields a utility of 0.1 to our agent, then our agent $\ag_1$ would reply with an offer that yields a utility of 1-0.1=0.9 to itself.
 Next, if $\ag_2$ makes a proposal with utility of, say, 0.3 for $\ag_1$, then $\ag_1$ replies with an offer with utility 1-0.3=0.7.
 Then, if $\ag_2$ proposes an offer with utility 0.35, our agent $\ag_1$ will reply with an offer that yields 1-0.35=0.65, next, if $\ag_2$ proposes an offer with utility 0.55 then $\ag_2$ replies with an offer that yields 1-0.55 = 0.45.
 It is easy to see that, no matter which offers the opponent proposes, this always either converges to an agreement with utility 0.5 for $\ag_1$, or the two agents' proposals don't converge at all, which means there will be no agreement.

 Now, it happens that in many negotiation domains, if an offer yields 0.5 to one agent, then it yields much more utility to the other agent.
 This happens specifically in domains with low opposition, where there exist offers for which both agents receive a normalized utility greater than 0.5.
 This is illustrated in Figure \ref{fig:tft_problem}.
 In other words, our agent would receive much less utility than what it could potentially achieve with a better algorithm.